 3.)
 It’s addicting!
 Have you ever eliminated all Added Sugars from your diet for a day or two or three?
 If you regularly consume these sugars (aka processed foods), you’ll experience withdrawal symptoms that are so unpleasant.
 I used to think maybe I had some kind of condition with my blood sugars, but no. It was all sugar related!
 I used to get shaky if I got too hungry and would get very irritable if it’d be too long since I’d had something with sugar in it.
 I had no idea it was all because my blood sugar levels were so unstable due to a sugar addiction.
 I was clueless.
 SO grateful to know and understand my body now.

 4.)
-Sugar disrupts the microbiome in your gut.
+Sugar disrupts the gut microbiome (environment).
 And when the microbiome is off balance, you are unable to receive clear signals from the gut to the brain.
 For most people, this is shown by having heightened anxiety, irritability, depression, brain fog, and fatigue.
 Did you know your gut produces more serotonin and dopamine than our brain?
 It’s pretty important we keep it in check!

 Sugar makes me moody, emotional, and anxious.
 No doubt.
 For me, it’s always the next day or two and not so much the day of.
 Start recognizing patterns in your body.
 It will show you what makes it feel well….